 58 years ago, on 13 November 1964, University of Sussex Library was officially opened by Queen Elizabeth II.

-At this point in time, Sussex was in the first term of its third academic year of life as a new university of the post-war, postcolonial British era.
-Other British historical events of note in 1964 included (in roughly chronological order):
+At this point in time, Sussex was in the first term of its third academic year of life as the first of Britain’s ‘new universities.
+Some historical events of note in 1964 included (in roughly chronological order):

-• power disputes between the government and trade unions with threats of large-scale industrial action
+- power disputes between the UK government and trade unions with threats of large-scale industrial action

-• Zambia became an Independent Republic, thus ending 73 years’ of British Rule of Northern Rhodesia
+- Zambia became an Independent Republic, ending 73 years’ of British Rule of Northern Rhodesia

 Prior to the opening of the grand new Modernist Library building in 1964, the library collections (many of which were acquired through donations from aristocrats and retired professors from traditional redbrick universities) had been stored in the nearby Stanmer House in rooms which had originally housed the private library of the Earls of Chichester, with teaching materials made available via temporary accommodation in Brighton.
 The Manor House of Stanmer has history entangled with that of colonialism.
 It was originally owned by English Whig politician (of Dutch descent) Peter Gott (1653-1712), Sheriff of Sussex and Lewes, who later became Director of the East India Company and the Bank of England.